davidinmichael/c-programming-tutorial/TASKS/Task-21-Pointers-Quiz.md

 ANSWER

-Null pointers are pointers thst have been declared but not pointing to a particular memory location or address.
+Null pointers are pointers that have been declared but not pointing to a particular memory location or address.
 They are initialized with the value NULL.

 ---